garmeeh/next-seo/README.md

 #### Canonical URL

-Add this on page per page basis when you want to consolidate duplicate URLs.
+Add this on a page per page basis when you want to consolidate duplicate URLs.

 ```js
 canonical = 'https://www.canonical.ie/';